Odds are that you’ve missed one of the best articles Tor.com has published this year.

 One of the reasons fantasy and science fiction are excellent genres is that they draw on a wide field of passions, and any topic can be the seed for a vast epic.
 In April, Ursula Vernon wrote about how her love of gardening can blossom into a meditation on human history.
 And that’s before she even gets to the magnificence of the potato.

 When Star Trek gets goofy it gets really, really goofy, usually when it feels the need to deflate after an extended period of high drama or haughtiness.
-Emily Asher-Perrin loves serious Trek, but during its 50th anniversary in September she also had to point out some favorite moments when the show just…kind of lost its mind.
+Emmet Asher-Perrin loves serious Trek, but during its 50th anniversary in September she also had to point out some favorite moments when the show just…kind of lost its mind.

 Tribbles were only just the beginning.

 Now We Can Map Every Magical World into a Multiverse by Chris Lough and the Tor.com Staff

 Seanan McGuire’s new book Every Heart a Doorway, gives a rough framework for mapping out where your favorite universe is located within the vast multiverse of fiction.
 Suddenly this past April we were using Every Heart‘s guidelines to map ALL of the different portal worlds in fiction into a single multiverse.

 Fantasy Creatures Keep Inviting Me Over for Tea by Leah Schnelbach

 Leah Schnelbach has a problem.
 Every time she inadvertently tumbles into a fantasy land, magical creatures invite her in for tea!
 But whose tea shall she choose?
 She’d hate to insult a faun, or step on the delicate sensibilities of a badger!

 We’re kind of tickled by how Leah gets lost within her own article.
 Seems appropriate for fantasy tea-time.